victor-giro-galceran/Battery/README.md

 # One-Dimensional Java array activity
 This is an activity to practice one-dimensional array programming.
-It consists of creating a battery that charges and discharges depending on the values entered
+It consists of creating a battery that charges and discharges depending on the values entered.

 > **<h4>Rules</h4>**
 >